MolluskARK/ASA-Plugin-Template/README.md

   - The "Desktop development with C++" workload should be installed via the Visual Studio Installer
   - Visual Studio must be configured to use vcpkg (launch the Visual Studio Developer Command Prompt under Tools -> Command Line, and enter `vcpkg integrate install`)
 - An **ARK: Survival Ascended** dedicated server with AsaApi installed

+**Note:** This plugin template is up-to-date with AsaApi v1.17.
+If you require a newer version of the AsaApi library or headers, you should pull the latest code from [AsaApi](https://github.com/ArkServerApi/AsaApi) into the `extern\AsaApi\` submodule.
-## 1: Build AsaApi
+## 1: Build AsaApi.lib
 In order to create fully functional plugins, we must first build the AsaApi library for our plugin to link against.
 Open `extern\AsaApi\AsaApi.sln` with Visual Studio, set the build configuration to `Release` and platform to `x64`, and build the solution.
-Once the build has completed, `AsaApi.lib` can be found in `extern\AsaApi\out_lib\` (the plugin template project is configured to find the library under this path).
+Once the build has completed, `AsaApi.lib` can be found in `extern\AsaApi\out_lib\`.
+The plugin template project is configured to find the library under that path.

-**Note:** This plugin template is up-to-date with AsaApi v1.15.
-If you require a newer version of the AsaApi library or headers, you should pull the latest code from [AsaApi](https://github.com/ArkServerApi/AsaApi) into the `extern\AsaApi\` submodule.
 ## 2: Modify The Plugin Template
 Open `PluginTemplate.sln` with Visual Studio and rename the solution and project with your desired plugin name.
 The plugin file produced by the build will be named `[ProjectName].dll`.